PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-09 09:24:03
+Last updated: 2024-04-09 09:24:39
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys